ergest/sql_patterns/Book/chap3.md

 Have you ever written or debugged a really long SQL query?
 Did you get lost in trying to figure out what it was doing or was it really easy to follow?

-Whether you got lost or not depends a lot on whether the query was using CTEs to decompose a problem into logical modules that made solving it and understanding it really easy.
+Whether you got lost or not depends a lot on whether the query was using CTEs to decompose a problem into logical modules that made it easy to understanding and debug.

 ### Level 1 - Within the same SQL query
 CTEs or Common Table Expressions are temporary views whose scope is limited to the current query.
 They are not stored in the database; they only exist while the query is running and are only accessible in that query.
 They act like subqueries but are easier to understand and use.

 CTEs allow you to break down complex queries into simpler, smaller self-contained modules.
 By connecting them together we can solve any complex query.

 > _Side Note_:
 > Even though CTEs have been part of the definition of the SQL standard since 1999, it has taken many years for database vendors to implement them.
-Some versions of older databases (like MySQL before 8.0, PostgreSQL before 8.4, SQL Server before 2005) do not have support for CTEs.
+Some versions of older databases (like MySQL before 8.0, PostgreSQL before 8.4, SQL Server before 2005) do not have support for them.
 All the modern cloud warehouse vendors support them.

-One of the best ways to visualize CTEs is through a DAG (directed a-cyclical graph).
+One of the best ways to visualize CTEs is through a DAG (aka Directed Acyclical Graph).
 Here are some examples of how CTEs could be chained to solve a complex query.

-Here's the first diagram and its corresponding code.

 In this example each CTE uses the results of the previous CTE to build upon its result set and take it further.